technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 The query pulls maintenance windows and known issues from external CSV files, suppresses alerts that fall within those windows, and groups related alerts into correlation clusters.
 The output is incident groups with priority scores rather than individual alerts.

+The `externaldata` approach is intentional.
+Your maintenance windows should live somewhere your change management process can update them.
+When someone schedules maintenance in ServiceNow or your ticketing system, that data should flow into these CSV files automatically.
+The query adapts without code changes.

 **Adapt for your environment:**

 - Replace the storage account URLs with your actual configuration sources